-- A. Who will take the assessment: All students in grades K 2 will take the DIBELs or EDL assessment.
-In grades, 3 11, students will take the TUSD pre-post-test in ELA and math. - B. When will the assessment be administered: DIBELS or another literacy tool is typically administered three times a year.
+- A. Who will take the assessment: All students in grades K-3 will take the DIBELs or EDL assessment.
+In grades, 4-8, students will take the AASA; and in grades, 9-10 students will take the TUSD growth pre-post test in ELA and Math. - B. When will the assessment be administered: DIBELS is typically administered three times a year.
 The first test in the fall and the last test in the spring will be used.
 EDL is administered twice a year, once in the fall and once in the spring.
-TUSD pre-post tests are administered early in the fall and again in mid-spring. - C. Scoring: DIBELS/EDL and TUSD pre-post scores used are from the current year with a matched cohort so that students are compared against their own scores to measure growth.
+AASA is administered in the spring each year.
+TUSD growth pre-post tests are administered early in the fall and again in mid-spring. - C. Scoring: AASA scores are used from last year (2021-22).
+Those scores are compared to AzM2 scores from 2020-21 with a matched cohort so that students are compared against their own scores to measure growth.
+If a teacher in grades 4 - 8 changes schools in 2022-23, his/her academic growth score is still attached to where s/he taught the year before.
+For example, if a social studies teacher taught at Gridley in 2021-22 and then changed to teach social studies at Valencia for 2022-23, that teacher would receive still the school average for Gridley as his/her academic growth score in 2021-22.
+DIBELS/EDL and TUSD Growth pre-post scores used are from the current year so that students are compared against their own scores to measure growth.
 Teachers who teach at multiple schools will be assigned the district academic growth average.
 Student growth will be assessed on matched students by determining the difference between:

-- Grades K 2: the DIBELS, EDL or some other literacy scores are compared from the beginning of the year 2021-22 to the end of the year 2021-22.
-If these scores cannot be collected, K-2 teachers will receive the school average. - Grades 3 11: the TUSD pre-post scores are compared from the fall results to the mid-spring results in 2021-22.
-If these scores cannot be collected, grades 3 - 11 teachers will receive the school average.
+- Grades K 3: the DIBELS or EDL scores are compared from the beginning of the year 2022-23 to the end of the year 2022-23.
+If these scores cannot be collected, K-3 teachers will receive the school average. - Grades 4 8: AASA 2021-22 scores are compared to the AzM2 2020-21 scores. - Grades 9 10: the TUSD growth pre-post scores are compared from the fall results to the mid-spring results in 2022-23.
+If these scores cannot be collected, grades 9 10 teachers will receive the school average.